 The broad study which called our attention to the activities of these organizations has revealed not only their support by Foundations, but has disclosed a degree of cooperation between them which they have referred to as “an interlock”, thus indicating a concentration of influence and power. … Likewise, it is difficult to avoid the feeling that their common interest has led them to cooperate closely with one another and that this common interest lies in the planning and control of certain aspects of American life through a combination of the Federal Government and education. (p.
 10)

 So, were the members of the Congressional Reece Committee to Investigate Tax-Exempt Foundations a bunch of crazy “conspiracy theorists”? (cue spooky music)

-Therefore, to be skeptical of the Reece Committee and it’s findings is in that case to be skeptical of the official story, and in so doing, the skeptic himself becomes the conspiracy theorist!
-Thereby the debunker debunks himself.
-Whoops-a-daisy.
+In other words, to be skeptical of the Reece Committee and it’s findings is to be skeptical of the official story, and in so doing, the skeptic thereby becomes the conspiracy theorist, the debunker having debunked themselves!

-For that matter, how is such a person to rule out the possibility that the very negative sentiments they maintain that are so ingrained against any notion of the possibility of conspiracy – sentiments which they believe to have arrived at freely on their own – are not in reality a product of the fruition of that “concentration of influence and power” aimed at “control of certain aspects of American life”, alluded to by the Dodd Report?
+For that matter, how is one to rule out the possibility that their every sentiment against any notion of conspiracy, which they believe to have arrived at freely based upon rational thinking, is not in fact the overwhelming byproduct of the levying of that “concentration of influence and power” aimed at “control of certain aspects of American life”, alluded to by the Dodd Report?

-Consider the evidence that suggests it was none other than the CIA operating in the wake of the Kennedy Assassination who first employed the term ‘conspiracy theorist’ in a field memo discussing ways of discrediting narratives counter to the official story through the propagation of public disinformation campaigns.
+As a final aside, evidence suggests the term ‘conspiracy theorist’ itself was first employed by none other than the CIA in a field memo discussing ways of discrediting narratives counter to the official story of the JFK assassination (an event the majority of Americans surveyed now agree was part of a conspiracy), through the propagation of ongoing public disinformation campaigns.

 For further reading, see The Reece Committee: Social Science As a Tool For Control.